 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: HIGH

 Above the Law (often abbreviated ATL) is a news website about law, law schools, and the legal profession.
 Established in 2006, the site is owned and published by Breaking Media.
-According to their about page “Above the Law takes a behind-the-scenes look at the world of law.
+According to their about page, “Above the Law takes a behind-the-scenes look at the world of law.
 The site provides news and insights about the profession’s most colorful personalities and powerful institutions, as well as original commentary on breaking legal developments.”
 The current Executive Editor is Elie Mystal.

 Funded by / Ownership